-- Water Mains: There are water mains lining the entire Proposed CBC; - Sewers: Sewer lines follow the majority of the Proposed CBC; - Gas Infrastructure: There are gas mains running along the entire Proposed CBC; - Electricity Lines: There are a number of underground electricity cables interacting with the majority of the Proposed CBC, ranging from low to high voltage, particularly from Templeogue towards the City Centre.
-Overhead lines will interact with the Proposed CBC less frequently.
+- Water Mains: There are water mains lining the majority of Proposed CBC; - Sewers: The Proposed CBC will interact with sewer lines at points along its entire proposed route, particularly along the South Quays; - Gas Infrastructure: There are gas mains running along the majority of the Proposed CBC; and - Electricity Lines: There are a number of underground electricity cables lining the majority of the Proposed CBC ranging from low to high voltage.
+Overhead electrical lines will not interact with the Proposed CBC.